 Deposit cash into your checking account

 Probably the most convenient way to get a cash advance from Bank of America is to transfer funds directly into your checking account.
-Head over to your online account to request a cash advance.
+Log in to your online account to request a cash advance.
 The deposit normally takes up to three business days.

 Alternatively, for an extra fee, you can use the same-day transfer option to send money to your Bank of America checking account.